 Found In: Coffee Shops, Small Bistro, Office Environments

 Very similar to glass washers, but have a rotating upper wash arm and are generally placed in or on a work surface or in tight spaces.
-The biggest difference between smaller models and their larger equivalents is a restriction in clear entry height, preventing larger crockery items (such as big dinner plates) from fitting inside the machine door.
+The most significant difference between smaller models and their more substantial equivalents is a restriction in clear entry height, preventing larger crockery items (such as big dinner plates) from fitting inside the machine door.
 However, they are ideal for snack plates, side plates and other crockery items such as saucers.
 They will typically have between a 1 and 4 minute wash cycle time that cannot be adjusted by the machine operator.
-Typically you will only find them available with a standard 13 Amp UK plug as the power draw required to heat water is not sufficient to need hardwired connection.
+Usually, you will only find them available with a standard 13 Amp UK plug as the power draw required to heat water is not sufficient to need hardwired connection.

 Large Dishwasher (500mm Basket) / Under Counter / Front Loading / Cabinet Dishwasher